eegli/tinyparse/docs/reference/handlers.md

 ## Declaring Handlers

 A default handler can be declared either inline or externally, just like a subcommand handler.
 The difference between a subcommand and default handler is that the default handler has no constraint on the number of arguments it accepts.
 It simply receives all positional arguments.
 Other than that, it also has access to the globals, options and usage text.

-All handlers can be _asynchronous_.
+- All handlers can be _asynchronous_ - they are always awaited
+- Handlers can return _any value_ - it is ignored

 ```ts
 import { Parser } from '@eegli/tinyparse';